coreybutler/site-tm/pages/Move Better.md

 __*•	I’d like to execute a flawless pivot turn or keep up with everyone else on the basketball court.*__

 The list of questions could go on and on.
-The point is, it’s really for everybody - whether you are a dancer, triathlete, or someone who has never been able to touch his or her toes.
+The point is, it’s really for everybody.

-Part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.
-For a limited time, I am offering a special.
+From dancers, to athletes, to someone who has never been able to touch his or her toes, part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.

 ---

-Here’s how it will work:
+Here’s how it’ll work:

 1.)
 We’ll assess your basic movement patterns during a half hour, one-on-one movement screening.
 You’ll receive 3 progressions that you’ll be able to do on your own.
 These progressions will be specific to your needs.

 2.)
-Anyone who has a screening on June 26th, 28th, or 29th will be eligible for the **MOVE BETTER** program that will be offered for 3 weeks in July.
+I’ll offer a 3 week program: **MOVE BETTER**.
 These one hour long sessions will include progressions that will continue to be tailored to your needs.
 Measurements will be documented and a detailed analysis will be provided to you after our last session.

 ---

-<u><h1 style="font-weight:900;">SCREENING</h1></u>
+#**SCREENING**#

 **On-site 1/2 hour one-on-one session: $18**